How Old Do You Have To Be To Buy CBD In The US?

 As we've highlighted throughout the article, CBD is legal on a federal level only if it comes from Farm Bill-compliant hemp crops.
 Both marijuana and hemp are technically cannabis plants and produce CBD—however, marijuana-derived CBD products are only legal in select states.

-When buying CBD online or in-store, check to ensure the brand specifies where the CBD extract comes from.
+When buying CBD online or in a CBD store near you, check to ensure the brand specifies where the CBD extract comes from.

 2. Extract Type: Full Spectrum, Broad Spectrum, Isolate